 Taxes; Intrastate Aviation; Foreign Trade Zone; Exemption

-Exempts from general excise and use taxes the fuel sold from a foreign-trade zone for intrastate air transportation by common carriers.
-(HB2860 HD2)
+Exempts the general excise and use taxes on fuel sold from a foreign-trade zone to common carriers for use in interisland air transportation.
+(HB2860 SD3)

 HOUSE OF REPRESENTATIVES